 What counts as “a good night’s sleep” for you?

-There’s room for there to be a pretty wide variety of answers to this question and, for the most part, there aren’t really any purely wrong answers.
+There’s room for a pretty wide variety of answers to this question and, for the most part, there aren’t really any purely wrong answers.

 Many of us have heard that 8 hours of sleep is ideal.
 Or we’ve heard that 7 to 9 hours is the ideal range.